Jcamilorada/Unit_Testing/src/com/cafeto/junit/README.md

 5. Implement and validate a function that retrieves all the winners of the system.
 Validate that the answer is an array containing all the winners of each sport.
 Thus expect {{"pros fl", "patriots"}, {"colombia", "germany"}, {"west", "heats"}}.
 6. Validate there is no more than the expect winners int the system.
 Thus if a 4th set of winners there should be no index available.
+7. Implement and validate a method to check if the teams who played the finals were registered in the provided teams list.

 Finally the analyst want to revise the process of validation and understand when the test class is starting and ending.
 Also they want to know when a specific test starts and ends, thus they want to know the time it starts, the time it ends